 Lean manufacturing is a business improvement methodology focused on optimising the flow of value to the customer.

-Companies that implement lean manufacturing aim to reduce the amount of waste in their processes.
-There are seven types of waste, which consume resources but add no value for the customer.
+Companies that implement lean manufacturing principles aim to reduce the amount of waste in their processes.
+There are 7 wastes in lean manufacturing, which consume resources but add no value for the customer.
 They are:

 - Over production